mile-hi-labs/react-data/README.md

 ## Publish
-- Run `npm run deploy 'commit message'` to build, deploy, and commit the changes
+- Run `npm version patch` to build, deploy, commit, and tag the changes.

 ## Links